PathwayCommons/guide/_workflows/rna_seq_to_enrichment_map/visualize/index.md

 > Recall that our p-values for differential gene expression do not provide any information about the magnitude of the expression differences.

-One approach to examine expression of a gene set is to focus on the 'leading edge' - the subset of genes that contribute to the enrichment analysis enrichment score (ES).
-This leading edge can be easily seen in the `Table Panel`, `Heat Map` tab by selecting `GSEA ranking` from the `Sorting` drop-down (Figure 16).
+One approach to examine expression of a gene set is to focus on the 'leading edge' - the subset of genes that contribute to the enrichment analysis enrichment score (ES) (Figure 16).

  ![image]({{ page.figures.figure_16 }}){: .img-responsive }
 <div class="figure-legend well well-lg text-justify">
   <strong>Figure 16.
-Leading edge analysis for IL-5 signal transduction pathway.</strong> Select the <code>GSEA Ranking</code> option from the <code>Sorting</code> drop-down.
-Genes of the gene set that contribute most to the enrichment score - the 'leading edge' - are highlighted in yellow.
+Leading edge analysis for IL-5 signal transduction pathway.</strong> Genes of the gene set that contribute most to the enrichment score - the 'leading edge' - are highlighted in yellow.
   <div class="text-left">
     <a type="button" class="btn btn-info" href="{{ page.figures.figure_16 }}" target="_blank">Open in new window</a>
   </div>